docQodly/docs/docs/language/WebForm.md

 Each property of the returned object is an object of the [4D.WebFormItem](WebFormItemClass.md) class.

-The command returns `Null` if it is called in a request that does not originate from Qodly Studio.
+The command returns `null` if it is called in a request that does not originate from Qodly Studio.

 <!-- END REF -->